The Sacred Monkey Forest

 Logistics for the Sacred Monkey Forest

-It costs 80,000 Rupiah to get in (about $5.50 US dollars).
-There are three different gates and each one has a small parking area if you are coming on a scooter.
+It costs 100,000 Rupiah to get in (about $6.00 US dollars) on weekdays and a bit more on weekends.
+There are three different gates, and each one has a small parking area if you are coming on a scooter.

 Important to Know Before You Go